openvinotoolkit/model_server/docs/east_ocr.md

 com___e__r__c_i_a_ll____e
 ```

-With additional parameter `--text_images_save_path` the client script save all detected text boxes to jpeg file to confirm
+With additional parameter `--text_images_save_path` the client script saves all detected text images to jpeg file to confirm
 if the image was analyzed correctly.